clayton-rogers/CR-CPU/README.md

 ## Tips and Tricks

 Recommended args when hex dumping object or bin files: `xxd -e -g 2 obj.o` This will set the endianness and specify 2 bytes per word.

+You can use PuTTY (plink) to connect to the device's serial.
+Ex. `plink COM6 < flash.srec`.